sam-hosseini/freelancing-in-finland/README.md

 However, the ranges above are for direct company-to-client sales.
 If you get connected to a client using an intermediary broker company, the ranges will be cut by 5-20%, which would be their cut of the hourly rate.
 This means that, with one intermediary company, you're looking at 65-105€ per hour in non-extraordinary situations.

+You can use the [freelancer hourly rate calculator](https://arvento.fi/tuntihinta-laskuri) to figure out a sustainable rate that covers your Finnish taxes, YEL contributions, and business costs.

 **List of brokers**:
 * Fika ☕️ with [Witted](https://wittedpartners.com/for-talents) and get into their network.
 * Fika ☕️ with [Thriv](https://www.thriv.dev/talent) and get into their network.